-When you're buying a cashmere product understanding the ply and gauge of the cashmere will help you determine if the garment is the right one for you.
+When you're buying a cashmere item understanding the ply and gauge of the cashmere will help you determine if the garment is the right one for you.
 Gauge and ply affect the weight, warmth and durability of an item.
 They are not directly linked to the quality of the cashmere; however they do affect the performance of the item.

 What Does Ply Mean?